 Yes, you read it correctly.
 Pot roast with dill pickles!
 Strange sounding?
 Perhaps.
 First, some background.

-I've been desiring to make this recipes since 1985!
+I've been desiring to make this recipe since 1985!
 That's when I bought my copy of "The Frugal Gourmet," by Jeff Smith whose PBS cooking series took the nation by storm.
 It was Smith who introduced the country to the delights of the international community and their culinary contributions.

 This recipe is an example.
 It is typical Eastern European, specifically, Poland.
 (I have updated this recipe, so do not miss observations at the end of the blog.)

 The original recipe calls for several dried mushrooms resuscitated in hot water, the water strained and added to the pot along with the chopped mushrooms.
 I used fresh.
 Also, use a "briny" dill pickle.
 The briner the better.
 This a great recipe to use up that lonely, half-filled jar of pickles you have wasting away in your fridge.
 It also calls for one bay leaf.
 I'm not a believer in dried bay leaves or what they "add" to any recipe other than a, perhaps, artistic flourish.